Canleskis/particular/particular/README.md

 ### Advanced usage

 The "frontend" is built on top of the "backend" but in some instances the abstraction provided by the frontend might not be flexible enough.
 For example, you might need to access the tree built from the particles for the Barnes-Hut algorithm, want to compute the gravitational forces between two distinct collections of particles, or both at the same time.
-In that case, you can use the backend directly by calling [compute] on a struct implementing [`ComputeMethod`], passing in an appropriate storage.
+In that case, you can use the backend directly by calling the [compute] method on a struct implementing [`ComputeMethod`], passing in an appropriate storage.

 #### Storages and built-in [`ComputeMethod`] implementations